blbadger/blbadger.github.io/3-body-problem.md

 ![homoclinic tangle]({{https://blbadger.github.io}}/3_body_problem/Threebody_divergence_xy.png)

 where lighter values indicate earlier divergence.
-The folded and stretched topology here is known as the horseshoe map, or equivalently a homoclinic tangle.
-As $t_i = 0 \to t_i =  100,000$ we have
+The folded and stretched topology here is known as Smale's horseshoe, also known as the baker's dough topology.
+This map results when a section of space is repeatedly stretched and folded in upon itself, mirroring the process of dough kneading during the bread preparation process.
+As time goes by, more and more 'folds' are apparent, for example as $t_i = 0 \to t_i =  100,000$ we have

 {% include youtube.html id='Vp4r8SfWoEA' %}